mageprince/magento2-buynow/README.md

 # Magento 2 BuyNow

-This module add "BuyNow" button on product view page to process directly checkout.
+This module add "BuyNow" button on product view page and list page to process directly checkout.

 # Installation Instruction